Premenstrual Syndrome (cont.)

 Ovarian suppressors: Drugs like danazol (Danocrine) have been prescribed to suppress ovarian hormone production.
 Unfortunately, Danocrine cannot be used over long periods because of side effects.

 Complete suppression of ovarian function by a group of drugs called gonadotropin-releasing hormone (GnRH) analogs has been found to help some women with PMS.
-These GnRH analogs are not given over the long term (more than six months) because of their adverse effect on bone density causing an increased risk of bone thinning (osteoporosis).
+These GnRH analogs are not given over the long term (more than six months) because of their potential for adverse effects on bone density causing an increased risk of bone thinning (osteoporosis).
 In some cases these drugs may be prescribed along with hormone supplementation.

 Antidepressants: These are widely used in treating the mood disturbances related to PMS.
 Antidepressants appear to work by increasing brain chemical (opioids, serotonin, and others) levels that are affected by the ovarian hormones.
 These neurotransmitters are important in the control of mood and emotions.
 The serotonin reuptake inhibitor group of antidepressants seem to be the most effective for symptoms of PMS.
 Fluoxetine (Prozac) and paroxetine (Paxil) are examples of antidepressant medications from this group that have been found to be effective in treating the mood changes associated with PMS.

 It is important to know that these drugs, although useful in treating mood disturbances in some women, are not necessarily effective in treating the physical symptoms.
 Often, it is a combination of diet, medications and exercise that is needed to afford the maximum improvement from the many symptoms of PMS.